Local youth services

 Best first move: Start with Child and Youth Welfare or use 147 first if you need help sorting the situation calmly.

-The right first move here is not another leisure format but a protective, clearly responsible structure.
+The right first move here is a protective, clearly responsible structure.